 At the very least, fraudulent online survey sites will promise you compensation that may not ever get to you.
 If you have already taken the time to complete surveys online, it means that you have just given your services away for free.

 Even without these negative scenarios, scam sites are a big waste of time and effort.
-By learning to identify these sites and avoiding, you will have a lot more time and energy to devote to working with legitimate survey sites.
+By learning to identify these sites and avoiding them, you will have a lot more time and energy to devote to working with legit survey sites.

 Scams and fake sites – How to avoid them